RouninMedia/Da3SH/README.md

  - *JSX (HTML in JS)*
  - *CSS-in-JS*

-Whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the end result may be a large, awkward and unwieldy mixed-mudball of code, in which concerns like *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour* may be difficult to isolate and deal with separately without a suite of task-runners, compilers, transpilers operating at build-time (and sometimes even at runtime).
+Whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the process may result in a large, awkward and unwieldy mixed-mudball of code, in which concerns like *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour* may be difficult to isolate and deal with separately without a suite of task-runners, compilers, transpilers operating at build-time (and sometimes even at runtime).

-## What makes Da3SH different?
-In contrast, since it's based on JSON and regards all code as data, Da3SH offers a technology-agnostic alternative to code-within-code.

-Da3SH maintains, at all times, a separation between *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour*.

-A rich component in Da3SH includes separated "folders" - one for each of these categories - as well as a folder for *SVG-based vector graphics* and another for *JSON-based Data*.
-Da3SH also allows for named custom subfolders in any of these categories.

 ## Improving on Component-based architecture